 Vertigo can also have its roots in other conditions such as:

 - Head, back, or neck injury that affects the spine and nerves

 - Brain problems like stroke, aneurism, blood clots, or tumors

-- Certain medications which can affect the ears or hinder balance
+- Certain medications that can affect the ears or hinder balance

 - Migraine headaches and other severe headaches as well